nock/nock/README.md

 var scope = nock('http://www.headdy.com')
   .defaultReplyHeaders({
     'X-Powered-By': 'Rails',
-    'Content-Type': 'application/json'
+    'Content-Type': 'application/json',
   })
   .get('/')
-  .reply(200, 'The default headers should come too');
+  .reply(200, 'The default headers should come too')
 ```

 Or you can use a function to generate the default headers values: